ffwff/hana/DOCUMENTATION.md

 If you don't have anything to return, push nil to the stack.

-You should be using the `hana_function` macro in the module `haru-decorator` if you're exporting a Rust function.
+You should be using the `hana_function` macro in the module `haru-decorator` if you're making an exportable Rust function.